Franz Nicolay

 Franz Nicolay (born 1977) is an American musician and writer.
-He is best known for playing the accordion and piano in The World/Inferno Friendship Society and keyboards in The Hold Steady from 2005 to 2010 and again from 2016 onwards.
-He is also notable for founding Anti-Social Music, a composer/performer collective based in New York City, and for performing in the Balkan jazz quartet Guignol.
+He is best known as the keyboardist and pianist for the indie rock band the Hold Steady, with whom he has recorded seven studio albums.
+Nicolay is also known for playing the accordion and piano in the World/Inferno Friendship Society, for founding the composer-performer collective Anti-Social Music, and for performing in the Balkan jazz quartet Guignol.

-Nicolay has worked as a producer, arranger, session musician, and collaborator with Mischief Brew, Leftöver Crack, The Dresden Dolls, The Loved Ones, and The Living End.
+Nicolay has worked as a producer, arranger, session musician, and collaborator with Sincere Engineer, Mischief Brew, Leftöver Crack, the Dresden Dolls, the Loved Ones, and the Living End.
 He has performed with Frank Turner, Star Fucking Hipsters, and Against Me!